sathishbaburajasekar/restaurant-menu-planner-and-item-purchaser/README.md

 ## About
 MPIP is a Artificial Intelligence tool that can be used to deduce the menu to be cooked based on the given clues.

-It has solves the Constraint Satisfactory Problem (CSP) of finding the optimum path to buy the ingredients for the chosen menu.
+It also solves the Constraint Satisfactory Problem (CSP) of finding the optimum path to buy the ingredients for the chosen menu.

 ## Requirements
 * Jena Fuseki Server